 Louis Landon is a composer and Steinway artist who has dedicated his life to music.
 For the past 28 years, he has written and produced music for film, video, and commercials.
 His career has taken him on tours around the world playing a variety of styles with some of the most recognized names in the entertainment industry: classical music for Mikhail Baryshnikov, Latin music with "Pucho and his Latin Soul Brothers", pop music with Rupert Holmes, rock and roll with John Hall, and more.
 Louis’s music has been streamed over 97 million times online, and counting.

-Claudio Ragazzi is an Emmy-winning and Grammy-nominated guitarist and composer.
-He grew up in Buenos Aires where he performed with some of Argentina's most influential musicians, and has since performed at renowned theatres around the world with many of today's most respected musicians, including Gary Burton and Yo-Yo Ma.
+Claudio Ragazzi is an Emmy-nominated and Grammy-winning guitarist and composer.
+He has performed at renowned theatres around the world with many of today's most respected musicians, including Gary Burton and Yo-Yo Ma.
 He has also scored dozens of TV, film, documentary, and commercial projects for networks like the Discovery Channel, PBS, Univision, and more.
 Some of his award-winning work includes Goldheart Productions’ “The Blue Diner”, Francis Ford Coppola’s “Tetro”, and “Something's Gotta Give” starring Jack Nicholson, Diane Keaton and Keanu Reeves.
-When he’s not performing or writing, Claudio teaches film composition at the Berklee College of Music.
+Claudio also teaches film composition at the Berklee College of Music.